Indian National Army trials: Consequences of the trials

 During the trial, mutiny broke out in the Royal Indian Navy, incorporating ships and shore establishments of the RIN throughout India from Karachi to Bombay and from Vizag to Calcutta.
 The most significant if disconcerting factor for the Raj was the significant militant public support that it received.
 At some places, NCOs in the British Indian Army started ignoring orders from British superiors.
 In Madras and Pune, the British garrisons had to face revolts within the ranks of the British Indian Army.

 Another Army mutiny took place at Jabalpur during the last week of February 1946, soon after the Navy mutiny at Bombay, which were both suppressed.
-It lasted about two weeks.
+It lasted about one week.
 After the mutiny, about 45 persons were tried by court martial.
 41 were sentenced to varying terms of imprisonment or dismissal.
 In addition, a large number were discharged on administrative grounds.
 While the participants of the Naval Mutiny were given the freedom fighters' pension, the Jabalpur mutineers got nothing.
 They even lost their service pension.

-Reflecting on the factors that guided the British decision to relinquish the Raj in India, Clement Attlee, the then British prime minister, cited several reasons, one of which was the INA activities of Netaji Subhas Chandra Bose, which weakened the Indian Army – the foundation of the British Empire in India – and the RIN Mutiny that made the British realise that the Indian armed forces could no longer be relied upon to support the Raj.

-Although Britain had made, at the time of the Cripps Mission in 1942, a commitment to grant dominion status to India after the war, this suggests that the INA and the revolts, mutinies, and the public resentment they germinated were an important factor in the complete withdrawal of the Raj from India.

 Most of the INA soldiers were set free after cashiering and forfeiture of pay and allowance.

 Lord Louis Mountbatten, the head of Southeast Asia Command, ordered the INA memorial to its fallen soldiers to be demolished when Singapore was recaptured in 1945.
-It has been suggested by some historians that Mountbatten's decision to demolish the INA memorial was part of a larger effort to prevent the spread of the socialist ideals of the INA in the political atmosphere of the Cold War and the decolonization of Asia.
+It has been suggested by some historians that Mountbatten's decision to demolish the INA memorial was part of a larger effort to prevent the spread of the socialist ideals of the INA in the political atmosphere of the Cold War and the decolonisation of Asia.
 In 1995, the National Heritage Board of Singapore marked the place as a historical site.
 A Cenotaph has since been erected at the site where the memorial once stood.

 After the war ended, the story of the INA and the Free India Legion was seen as so inflammatory that, fearing mass revolts and uprisings—not just in India, but across its empire—the British government forbade the BBC from broadcasting their story.
 However, the stories of the trials at the Red Fort filtered through.
 Newspapers reported at the time of the trials that some of the INA soldiers held at Red Fort had been executed, which only succeeded in causing further protests.